 Midline vermis (paleocerebellum): It helps coordinate trunk and leg movements.
 Vermis lesions result in abnormalities of stance and gait.

-Lateral hemispheres (neocerebellum): They control quick and finely coordinated limb movements, predominantly of the arms.
+Lateral hemispheres (neocerebellum): They control quick and finely coordinated limb movements, predominantly of the arms and hands.

 There is growing consensus that in addition to coordination, the cerebellum controls some aspects of memory, learning, and cognition.

-Ataxia is the archetypal sign of cerebellar dysfunction, but many other motor abnormalities may occur (see Table: Signs of Cerebellar Disorders).
+Ataxia is the archetypal sign of cerebellar dysfunction, but many other motor abnormalities may occur (see table Signs of Cerebellar Disorders Signs of Cerebellar Disorders ).

-Such malformations are almost always sporadic, often occurring as part of complex malformation syndromes (eg, Dandy-Walker malformation) that affect other parts of the CNS.
+Such malformations are almost always sporadic, often occurring as part of complex malformation syndromes (eg, Dandy-Walker malformation Etiology ) that affect other parts of the central nervous system (CNS).

 Malformations manifest early in life and are nonprogressive.
 Manifestations vary markedly depending on the structures involved; ataxia is usually present.